Queen Victoria's Britain

 Victoria married Prince Albert at the Chapel Royal of St James Palace in 1840 (this is not the Queen's Chapel that you can see on Marlborough Road).
 The Chapel Royal was decorated by Hans Holbein for Henry VIII's marriage to Anne of Cleves in 1540.
 The chapel royal is not regularly open to visitors, but the public can attend Sunday services at the chapel - usually through the winter months.

-If St James Palace marlks the beginning of the happiest period of her life - her marriage to Albert - the Albert Memorial in Regent's park marks the saddest event of her life.
+If St James Palace marks the beginning of the happiest period of her life - her marriage to Albert - the Albert Memorial in Regent's park marks the saddest event of her life.
 A gilded statue of Albert sits beneath an ornate dome, commemorating Victoria's grief at the untimely death of her husband.

 Locations outside London